 One of the things that I plan for the most is the time of day, I always know what time the sun will set or rise before a photo shoot.
 If I am shooting near the sea, I try to find out the times of high and low tide.
 Sometimes the tide level can dictate the type of shot you get, but it is also useful to know whether it is coming in or going out for your own safety reasons.
 If I am planning a night photography session, then I would scout the area in daylight.
 Ultimately, a lot of success depends on the weather.

 Depending on what type of photograph you want, the weather can play an important role.
-Some photographers will wait for hours, days, weeks for the right weather conditions, but nearly all weather conditions offer something for the landscape photographer. if you want to capture fine detail in foreground grass and flowers, it is essential that you shoot on a day with no wind.
+Some photographers will wait for hours, days, weeks for the right weather conditions, but nearly all weather conditions offer something for the landscape photographer. if you want to capture fine detail in foreground grass and flowers or unleash the power of the reflection, it is essential that you shoot on a day with no wind.
 On the other hand, a very windy day with a slow shutter can create an abstract effect like a Monet painting.
 It is also wise to protect your digital camera from moisture, so if you are shooting in the rain, be sure to wear some protection… but don’t let it stop you from venturing out.
 Personally, the only times I don’t shoot pictures are in blizzards at night… I may as well point my camera at a piece of paper for half an hour for the same result!

 The landscape photographer traditionally attempts to get everything sharp in a scene, from the nearest pebble to the ship on the horizon… everything should be sharp.
 This not a hard and fast rule though.
 In order to get everything sharp, photographers use very small apertures etc f/16 or f/22 with a large depth of field (DOF).
 Focusing becomes easier because the depth of field is large, but the lens will be far from its sharpest at these apertures. most lenses have their optimal sharpness around their middle aperture.
 So before you go and close right down to f/22, ask yourself if you could make the shot with f/16 or f/11.
 If your camera is on a tripod at waist level or you are holding it at head level, then you do not need f/22 as the nearest object (the ground) will be a few feet away.
 Ask yourself if the distant object really need to be crisp sharp if they are only a few pixels across?
 By having a shallow depth of field (f/2.8 for example) you can really bring the focus of an object in the scene, some twilight or sunset skies look good out of focus.
 The key is to try different approaches and see which results YOU prefer.
 If you plan to use small apertures and get everything in focus, them I would advise you to research into the concept of Hyperfocal Distance.